Understanding the Average Cost of Home Care in the UK

 Domiciliary care, also known as hourly home care, involves professional caregivers visiting the home to assist with daily activities such as bathing, dressing, medication management, and meal preparation.
 This type of care is suitable for individuals who need assistance but prefer to stay in their own homes.

-• Average Cost: According to lottie.org the average cost of homecare in the UK is £28 per hour.
+• Average Cost: According to lottie.org the average cost of home care in the UK for 2026 is £32 per hour, but this varies depending on region.

-Premier Community’s home care costs start from as little as £24.10 per hour.
-This can also be broken down into smaller timeslots depending on the level of care your loved one requires; for example, home care visits that take no longer than 30 minutes are charged at £14.40 per visit, whereas anything between 31 minutes and 45 minutes will be charged at £19.10 per visit.
+To ensure we can continue to offer a safe and reliable service, from the 5th Jan 2026, Premier Community’s home care costs are increasing to £32 per hour.
+This can also be broken down into smaller time slots depending on the level of care your loved one requires; for example, home care visits that take no longer than 30 minutes will be charged at £19.90 per visit, whereas anything between 31 minutes and 45 minutes will be charged at £25.50 per visit.

 Live-in Care

 Live-in care provides continuous support, where a caregiver lives in the home to offer round-the-clock assistance.
-This option is suitable for individuals needing constant supervision or those with complex medical needs.
+This option is suitable for individuals needing constant supervision or those with complex medical needs, we can also offer this service as Respite Care to help provide short-term cover during holidays, or when the main carer is unavailable.

 Regional Cost Variations